Planning a trip to Germany? Great! This Germany Travel Guide will help you with just that.

 Saarland, located in the south, is the second smallest state in Germany and it shares borders with both France and Luxembourg.
 The region is known for its vineyards, picturesque valleys, and historic sites which date back to before the time of Jesus!
 The capital city is Saarbrucken, and over 1 million people live in the state in total.

-Some of the region’s top attractions include the UNESCO World Heritage listed Völklingen Ironworks, especially when lit up with neon lights at night, the treetop walk near Mettlach which gives outstanding views of the Saarschleife, and the red sandstone Schlossberg Caves.
+Some of the region’s must see attractions include the UNESCO World Heritage listed Völklingen Ironworks, especially when lit up with neon lights at night, the treetop walk near Mettlach which gives outstanding views of the Saarschleife, and the red sandstone Schlossberg Caves.

 Bremen is the third of Germany’s city-states, and the small federal state in Germany, being home to just under 700,000 people.
 In the past, it was a major port in maritime trade, thanks to its position on the Weser river in north-western Germany.
 Take some time to wander around the Labyrinthine School District or stroll down Böttcherstrasse.

-A wide variety of architectural styles makes the city and beautiful and interesting place to stay, with Hanseatic buildings in the market square, a Gothic town hall with a Renaissance façade, and medieval crypts and twin spires in the city’s cathedral.
+A city steeped in history with a wide variety of architectural styles, Bremen is a beautiful and interesting place to stay.
+With Hanseatic buildings in the market square, a Gothic town hall with a Renaissance façade, and medieval crypts and twin spires in the city’s cathedral.
 Bremen is said to have one of the best Christmas Markets in the whole of Germany.

 How to travel to Germany

 Germany is in the Schengen Zone and can be entered freely from other countries within this zone.
 Citizens from EU countries outside of the Schengen Zone can still enter freely but may have to show their passport or ID on arrival.